Ski Vallée Blanche with a guide

 Valley Blanche is suitable for snowboarders who are experienced in off-piste riding.
 You have to be able to safely get across all kinds of terrain (traverses, flat stretches, etc) without losing height and without falling – you will be riding on a glacier and taking your snowboard off is not an option!
 In particular, the final part of the descent is long and flat.
 You will need a pair of telescopic poles and crampons that fit your snowboard boots (check with us about the crampons).
 Have your snowboard well waxed and serviced for it to glide well in the given conditions (cold snow and spring snow require differed waxes!).

-Please note that while the classic Vallee Blanche is the most popular route for skiers, it not the best route for snowboarders as most of the descent is a very low gradient.
+Please note that while the classic Vallee Blanche is the most popular route for skiers, is not the best route for snowboarders as most of the descent is a very low gradient.

 Bad Weather & Snow Conditions